tungsten-ai/docs/docs/index.md

         outputs = postprocess(output_tensor)
         return outputs
 ```

-Containerize the model:
+Now you can start building:
 ```
 tungsten build -n tungsten-example
 ```
-That's it!

 ### Automatically generate a RESTful API for a model
-The model container contains a standardized RESTful API.
-So, you can deploy using it.
+The model container is a standardized RESTful API server itself.

 Run the container:
 ```